TeamHG-Memex/eli5/docs/source/_notebooks/keras-image-classifiers.rst

 .. code:: ipython3

-    # access the score and probability values as attributes of a target
+    # we can access the various attributes of a target being explained
-    # for each target (default is 1) we have an entry in the targets list
     print((expl.targets[0].target, expl.targets[0].score, expl.targets[0].proba))

 .. parsed-literal::

-    (243, None, 0.80967486)
+    (243, 0.80967486, None)

-We can also access the original image and the Grad-CAM produced heatmap:
+We can also access the original image and the Grad-CAM heatmap:

 .. code:: ipython3